ItchyPlusPlus/ItchyPlusPlus/readme.md

     cd src
     make
+To run, just double click it, or in a terminal:
+    ./itchy
+Make sure there is a project.sb in that directory or it will fail.

+You may also specifly a path for the project:
+    ./itchy projectName.sb

 It currently is in very early stages so it might fail.
 If you want to help please submit a pull request.